Rakeela/dragora-notes/2021-5-2-Ninety-Fifth.md

 The Huel bar is too common to be a culprit, but the Lara bars are a goodly dose of fructose.
 I don't like fruit!
 Maybe there's some sense to that.
 I'm thinking I should swear off Lara bars and in the morning eat no fruit save bananas.
 Starting my day with some combination of protein, fat, and nothing has a much better track record.

 Last night in the evening, I thought to myself that I should consider fasting today.
 Had I done that, one of two things would have been true today.
 Firstly, if it was my dietary choices that ruined my energy today, I would not have made the same choices.
+Secondly, had I suffered in the same way, I could still have counted on my metabolism to shed weight.
+If you're overweight and exhausted, fasting is a way to accomplish something even while doing nothing, because it moves you towards a state where exhaustion will hold less sway on you.

 ---
 I met one of the transhumanists who previously sexually exploited me, today.
 He rose up friendly-like yesterday, and was friendly again today.
 I rebuffed him, then pointed out how his prior conduct affected me.
 He apologized.